When sharing media files in a network drive, you may need to mount it using different mount paths on different computers.

 If that happens, when loading a Mistika timeline in other computer that is using different mount paths then Mistika will not find the original paths to the media, as they don't exist in the new computer.

-To solve this, first time that Mistika does not find a media file it will ask you to "Relink" the file to the new locations as seen from the local computer, also offering a button to "remember" the new locations (from the local computer perspective).
+To solve this, if Mistika does not find a media file it will ask you to "Relink" the file to the new locations as seen from the local computer.

-In this way (if this button is active), next time that you load any other media files that have the same path translation needs Mistika will try to do the relink process automatically, and if the media is found no question will be asked to the user.
+You can also pre-define path translation equivalences in a external file to be tried by default.
+Then, when loading clips with missing media Mistika will try to do the relink process automatically, and if the media is found no question will be asked to the user.

 This is just a text file (using .json syntax) that is local to each computer, so you can also edit this file manually, for example to prepare a network infrastructure to be ready to find any media files without user intervention.